Fullerton, California Therapists

 • Traffic and commute-related stress has been shown to affect overall mental health and Fullerton residents commute 30 minutes or more per day on average.

-• Air pollution is problem in Orange County and studies show a direct link between air quality and mental well-being.
+• Air pollution is a problem in Orange County and studies show a direct link between air quality and mental well-being.

 Divorce Rate in Fullerton California

 Fullerton is part of one of the highest divorce rates in the nation with as many as 33 people filing for divorce daily in Orange County.
-This outrageous number is the result of many factors, including financial stresses and communication issues, young age of marriage, substance use disorders and poor mental health.
+This outrageous number is the result of many factors, including financial stresses and communication issues, young age of marriage, substance use disorders, and poor mental health.

-According to a 2018 report, 38.4 percent of Fullerton residents are married.
-That the area is has a median age of 35 seems to have little effect on low marriage and high divorce rates.
+According to a 2018 report, 38.4% of Fullerton residents are married.
+That the area has a median age of 35 seems to have little effect on low marriage and high divorce rates.
 California’s tough alimony and child support laws may entice some couples to seek solutions for their marriage woes.
 There are roughly 50 marriage counselors in Fullerton to help couples find happiness in their relationship.

 Mental Health Resources in Fullerton